cilium/cilium-service-mesh-beta/README.md

 ### Kubernetes Ingress

-Cilium Service Mesh adds support for Kubernetes Ingress with path-based routing for HTTP and gRPC traffic.
+Cilium Service Mesh adds support for Kubernetes Ingress with path-based routing for HTTP and gRPC traffic, and support for TLS termination.
+This is configured using a new `CiliumIngressController` CRD.

 [Kubernetes Ingress instructions]() To Be Added (based on Michi's internal demo set-up)